JAYESH-MENARIA-GIT-HUB/Sports-Celebrity-Image-Classification/README.md

 5  Lionel Messi

-Technologies used in this project,
+Technologies used in this project
 1. Python 3.8
 2. Numpy and OpenCV for data cleaning
 3. Matplotlib & Seaborn for data visualization
 4. Jupyter notebook, visual studio code and spyder as IDE
 5. Python flask for http server
 6. HTML/CSS/Javascript for UI